Below are pictures of some of our projects

 - When you first notice a large number of spiders on your property, call for professional help to get rid of them and the insects that are attracting them.

-Local Pest Control You Can Count On In Baton Rouge, LA
+Local Pest Control You Can Count On In Hammond, LA

 Committed to protecting people and their homes from destructive, dangerous, and annoying pests, trust Dat Exterminating with all your pest control needs.
 With over a decade of experience in the industry, our experts have the knowledge and advanced technology necessary to rid our area’s homes and businesses of pests.
 To learn more about our Baton Rouge home pest control or commercial pest control services and how we can help you achieve your pest control goals, give us a call today!